thiagoacmonteiro/recipes-app/README.md

 # Recipes app

-It's my biggest project so far and encompasses all the knowledge I acquired until now about REACT js.
+It's my biggest project so far and encompasses all the knowledge I've acquired until now about REACT js.